EutechCybernetic/lucy-pro-documentation/ui.md

 ### Specifying positioning
 Along with dragging ui elements around to position them, you can do more sophisticated and accurate positioning of ui elements using the spacing panel in the [UI Composer](uicomposer).

-Here you can enter exact values for code/Left and code/Top properties of the ui element in order to state exactly how far from the left and top edges of the container the widget should be positioned.
+Here you can enter exact values for `Left` and `Top` properties of the ui element in order to state exactly how far from the left and top edges of the container the widget should be positioned.
 You can also use the arrows to nudge them slightly, one way or the other.

 <figure><img src=' images/sizing-panel.png'></figure>

 ### Anchoring items to the right or bottom
 There are many times when you may want to anchor an item to the *right* edge of the screen or to the bottom of the screen instead of the default behaviour of anchoring them relative to the left/top.
-This is useful in places like a [celllist-widget](celllist-widget) or a [repeater-widget](repeater-widget) where one item element (maybe a link or an icon) needs to be kept on the right edge of the screen, regardless of how big the screen is.
+This is useful in places like a [Search Results](uiref.rst#celllist-widget) or a [repeater-widget](repeater-widget) where one item element (maybe a link or an icon) needs to be kept on the right edge of the screen, regardless of how big the screen is.

-To anchor items to the right, you need to specify position values for the code/Right section in the spacing panel.
+To anchor items to the right, you need to specify position values for the `Right` section in the spacing panel.
-When you specify a value for the code/Right section, any value set in the code/Left section will automatically be removed and will be kept empty.
+When you specify a value for the `Right` section, any value set in the `Left` section will automatically be removed and will be kept empty.

-The value you specify for the code/Right section determines how much space should be present between the *right edge* of the ui element and the *right edge* of the container.
+The value you specify for the `Right` section determines how much space should be present between the *right edge* of the ui element and the *right edge* of the container.
 The lower the value, the more closer to the right edge of the container, the widget will be placed.

 It is not technically possible to specify both a left and right value.
 Only one of them can be used.
-If both happen to be specified, then priority is given to the code/Left value.
+If both happen to be specified, then priority is given to the `Left` value.
-So you need to explicitly clear out the code/Left value in order to make use of right-anchoring.
+So you need to explicitly clear out the `Left` value in order to make use of right-anchoring.
-The [UI Composer](uicomposer) will clear the value automatically when you set a value for the code/Right section.
+The [UI Composer](uicomposer) will clear the value automatically when you set a value for the `Right` section.

 {% hint type="warning" %}
     Whenever you explicitly drag around a ui element,the left and top values automatically get specified, which wipes out any bottom/right anchoring values you have set. {% endhint %}

 {% hint type="note" %}
-    The easiest way to right-anchor an element is to simply go to the code/Right section and use the arrows to nudge it.
-This will automatically set a value for the code/Right section an empty out the value in the code/Left section. {% endhint %}
+    The easiest way to right-anchor an element is to simply go to the `Right` section and use the arrows to nudge it.
+This will automatically set a value for the `Right` section an empty out the value in the `Left` section. {% endhint %}

 {% hint type="note" %}
     When right-anchoring labels, remember to set the TextAlignment property as well to right-align the text. {% endhint %}